Silvertown: Transport

-From 2020/21 a new station at Custom House station will provide transport to and from the area, using the trackbed of the old North London Line.
-There is passive provision for a stop serving Silvertown to be built in future.

-The nearest Docklands Light Railway stations is West Silvertown.
-Access was much improved by an extension of the Docklands Light Railway from Canning Town to Woolwich Arsenal, which opened on 2 December 2005.
-However, the old Silvertown railway station on the North London Line, was closed in 2006.
+The nearest Docklands Light Railway station is London City Airport, with Pontoon Dock station also nearby.
+Access to Silvertown was much improved by an extension of the Docklands Light Railway from Canning Town to Woolwich Arsenal, which opened on 2 December 2005.

+The old Silvertown railway station on the North London Line was closed in 2006.
+A new London Underground station at nearby Custom House built by Crossrail was opened in 2022, adding further public transport access to and from central London, Essex, and direct service to London Heathrow Airport.
+Locally, this new line used the trackbed of the old North London Line and there is passive provision for a stop serving Silvertown to be built in future.

-The London Cable Car connects Silvertown with the Greenwich peninsula.
+The London Cable Car connects West Silvertown with the Greenwich peninsula.

-London City Airport is located on the eastern edge of Silvertown.
-A new bridge to connect Silvertown with Crossrail's Custom House station is one of the features of a £3.5bn redevelopment plan for London's Royal Docks.
+London City Airport is located in central Silvertown.

+A new bridge to connect West Silvertown with Crossrail's Custom House station is one of the features of a £3.5bn redevelopment plan for London's Royal Docks.

 The Silvertown Tunnel is a road tunnel under the Thames which will open in 2025 and provide a toll route to the Greenwich peninsula.

+Transport For London public buses that serve Silvertown include the 473 that runs from Stratford to North Woolwich and the 474 that operates from Canning Town to Manor Park.
+Both the 473 and 474 make stops at London City Airport.
+A new route 241 runs between Straford and Pontoon Dock.

+Some attempts have been made in recent years to establish bicycling lanes, however ongoing construction and road works limit access and cyclists generally are required to share the road with motor vehicle users.

 Popular culture

 Silvertown is featured in a ballad by Mark Knopfler, titled Silvertown Blues, which describes the area as it was before redevelopment.

+'Silvertown' was the name of a Men They Couldn't Hang album released in 1989.
+One song 'Blackfriars Bridge' mentions Silvertown.

-The district also features in Charlie Connelly's book, Attention All Shipping.
+The district also features in Charlie Connelly's 2004 book, Attention All Shipping.
 In the first chapter "Sea, Soup and Silvertown" the author describes his grandparents' flight from the area during The Blitz and the inspiration for the book.
+The docks and factories of Silvertown also provide the backdrop for his 2015 book Constance Street which traces the once thriving community through the lives of 12 women and their struggle for survival during the chaos of the war years.

-Melanie McGrath's book Silvertown is a novelistic account of her grandmother's life in the area, where she and her husband ran a cafe.The Sugar Girls, by Duncan Barrett and Nuala Calvi, tells the true stories of women who worked at Tate & Lyle's Silvertown factories, and features much detail on the area.
+Melanie McGrath's book Silvertown is a novelistic account of her grandmother's life in the area, where she and her husband ran a cafe.

+The Sugar Girls, by Duncan Barrett and Nuala Calvi, tells the true stories of women who worked at Tate & Lyle's Silvertown factories, and features much detail on the area.